Succulent Plant Identification | Succulent Sphere | Containers for Succulents

 The use of drought tolerant plants is one of the basic tenets in xeriscape design.
 Nowhere is the phrase "the right plant in the right place" more apt than in xeriscaping.
 Choosing the right plants to save the water is fundamental.

-Putting in place water capture systems and water conservation methods and making full use of the water you have by drip irrigation techniques, rain gardens and mulch beds are right in second place for importance.
+Water capture systems and water conservation methods and making full use of the water you have by drip irrigation techniques, rain gardens and mulch beds are right in second place for importance.

-captured from rainfall or guided from a waste recovery system such as
+Permaculture design also uses water wisely, making sure that food producing trees, shrubs and vegetable gardens receive the majority of the moisture captured from rainfall or guided from a waste recovery system such as greywater.

 Using native plants for a gorgeous wild flower garden is one way to capitalize on some low care plants with unique abilities to survive.
-Many can go into a summer dormancy in really hot climates, to conserve their energy and the limited water supply.

 A xeric garden thoughtfully designed and planted with drought tolerant plants will be beautiful, attract birds and insects and benefit the environment in many other ways.